goldentriangle/MQ-gatling-test/README.md

-gatling-maven-plugin-demo
+simple gatling test for message queue rest api using the gatling-maven-plugin
 =========================

-Simple showcase of a maven project using the gatling-maven-plugin.

 To test it out, simply execute the following command :